WD-Scott/MonteCarlo-Simulator/README.md

 - None
 #### Methods:
 ##### ``__init__(self, faces)``:
-Initializer that takes an array or list of ``faces`` of any length, initializes weights to 1, then saves to a private dataframe.
+Initializer that takes an array or list of ``faces`` of any length, initializes weights to 1.
 ###### Parameters:
 - ``faces``: numpy array or a list
 ##### ``change_weight(self, face, new_weight)``: